Feeling sick? Read the latest healthy and safety guidelines.

 The option to stay in Chestnut Residence over the winter break is available to current Chestnut students only.

-To stay in residence over the Winter Break students must submit a Winter Break application (application to be available in October on Starportal) to the Residence Life Office for consideration.
+To stay in residence over the Winter Break students must submit a Winter Break application to the Residence Life Office for consideration.
 You will receive an email if your application has been approved.

 The submission deadline for the Winter Break application is December 1.
 Applications received after this date will be subject to a late fee of $50